Personalized News Recommendation with Context Trees: Introduction

 \section{Introduction}

-With a growing number of online news stories, it has become difficult to find interesting articles.
-Recommender systems alleviate this issue by bringing the most relevant items to users.
-However, while such systems have been used with considerable success for products such as books and movies, they have found surprisingly little application in recommending news articles.
+The first recommender systems were originally designed for news forums.
+Since then, they have been used with considerable success for products such as books and movies, but have found surprisingly little application in recommending news articles, due to the unique challenges of the area.

-There are many challenges in finding the most relevant news stories of superior quality to recommend to readers.
-Firstly, articles must be recommended soon after they are written, hence leaving little time to collect data about their popularity.
-A second issue is that there is often little data available about a user's past behaviour because many news sites are reached through search engines, so visitors cannot be identified.
-Finally, recommendations for news stories depend on a number of factors: the popularity of a news item, the freshness of the story, the topic and the sequence of news items or topics that the user has seen so far.

-Current approaches \cite{Das2007, IJntema2010} apply techniques designed for product recommendation to the domain of news articles.
-However, in doing so they ignore the intrinsic properties of news stories.
-To overcome the lack of data about the users, they frequently rely on the history of logged-in users, which causes potential privacy issues to the users.
-We believe this is why many newspaper websites continue to recommend news articles using a simple most-popular approach.

-\textbf{Our contribution} is a class of \emph{online} recommendation algorithms based on \emph{Context-Tree (CT) models}.
-The online nature of the algorithms means that the model provides recommendations and is updated simultaneously and fully incrementally.
-Context trees are a versatile class of Bayesian statistical models.
-A CT model defines a partition tree in some space, where each subset of each partition is called a context.
-Each context is associated with a different local prediction model, called an expert, which are then combined to make predictions.
-It is important to select both the partition structure and the expert model appropriately.

-In this work, we consider different spaces to partition: \emph{a)} sequences of news, \emph{b)} sequences of topics, and \emph{c)} topic distributions.
-The first two constructions estimate distributions of variable-order Markov models, and so concentrate on modelling the temporal characteristics of users' behaviour.
-The last model instead makes predictions conditional on the distribution of topics preferred by a user.
-Each of these constructions results in a different behavioural model.
+When users are identifiable as regular visitors to a news website, techniques from product recommendation can be adapted \cite{Das2007, IJntema2010}.
+However, most websites operated by individual newspapers do not have a strong base of electronic subscribers.
+Visitors to these websites are casual users, often accessing them through a search engine, and little is known about them except what can be gathered through an ephemeral browsing history.

+The main page of a news website is already a set of recommended articles, which simultaneously addresses the needs of many users (Fig.~\ref{fig:article}).
+More specific recommendations are sometimes available to readers of individual articles.
+There are two shortcomings to this strategy: first, recommendations are usually edited manually, and second, they only consider the last article read.
+Our goal is to construct recommendations automatically and use the complete browsing history as a basis for giving personalized recommendations.

+In principle, common recommender techniques such as collaborative filtering could be applied to such a task, and have been adapted to temporal sequences~\cite{Zimdars2001, Shani2005, Rendle2010}.
+However, they face several challenges specific to news.
+First, news are rapidly evolving: new stories and topics appear and disappear quickly, and old news are no longer interesting.
+Second, recommendations should provide added value, and not just consist of the most popular stories that the reader would have already seen on the front page.